Assistant Coach – Fifth Season

 Pierce, who broke David Toms’ single-season scoring record of 71.26 from 1988-89 with a career best 71.16 as the team’s leading scorer in 2014-15, was named a Golfweek Third-Team All-American and PING Honorable Mention All-American by the Golf Coaches Association of America following his breakout sophomore season.
 Wright and Ricard scored PING Honorable Mention All-American accolades of their own in the wake of LSU’s national championship victory.

-The Tigers were also crowned SEC Champions for the first time in 28 years and the 16th time in their history when they scored a three-stroke victory over Vanderbilt and South Carolina at the 2015 SEC Championships returning to Sea Island Golf Club’s Seaside Course in St. Simons Island, Georgia.
-A season after finishing second to Alabama in the final team standings, the Tigers took down the Tide with a score of 13-under par 827 to win their first conference title since the 1987 spring season.
+The Tigers were also crowned SEC Champions for the first time in 28 years and the 16th time in their history when they scored a three-stroke victory over Vanderbilt and South Carolina at the 2015 SEC Championships.
+A season after finishing second to Alabama in the team standings, the Tigers took down the Tide with a score of 13-under par 827 to win their first conference title since the 1987 spring season.

-Instrumental in LSU’s return to national prominence has been former LSU Tiger standout Garrett Runion, who enters his fourth season back with the program as a member of head coach Chuck Winstead’s staff after returning to his alma-mater prior to the 2012-13 season.
+Instrumental in LSU’s return to national prominence has been former Tiger and 2016 Jan Strickland Award finalist Garrett Runion, who enters his fifth season back with the program as a member of head coach Chuck Winstead’s staff after returning to his alma mater prior to the 2012-13 campaign.

 Winstead announced on June 22, 2012, that Runion would return to LSU as an assistant coach for the program after he guided the Sharks of Nova Southeastern University to the NCAA Division II national championship in his one and only season as head coach in 2011-12.